spryker/spryker-app-payment/README.md

 ### PaymentTransmissionsRequestExtenderPluginInterface

 This plugin can be implemented to extend the request data that is send to the PSP App when doing payouts to Merchants.
 This is usually only needed when the PSP App supports Marketplace capabilities.

+### AppPaymentPlatformCustomerPluginInterface

+This plugin can be implemented to provide the customer details that the PSP App supports.
+This is usually only needed when the PSP App supports express-checkout strategies where the customer does not enter the normal checkout flow provided by Spryker.
+In this case, the Payment Service Provider provides the customer details such as shipping or billing address.

 ## Configure the MessageBroker